mgbaybay/Bootcamp-Activities-Projects/README.md

 1. Files were named according to the date/activity.
 2. Files were mostly uploaded after class.
 3. Some activities were done multiple times using different methods
-4. All Codes/functions written have been studied.
-I refrain from doing copy-paste of codes from the internet
+4. All codes/functions written have been analyzed.
+I refrain from copying-and-pasting codes from the internet
 5. I try to write a README file on each folder which explains the logic behind the code